plukacs/lab-governance/Product Dev/Visibl.md

 - asana setup
 - methodologies in use

-### Admin - ?
+### Admin - David

 Accountability:
-- handling client related administration (contract, certificate of completion, timesheet) and organizing docs on the drive
+- handling client related administration (contract, certificate of completion, timesheet)
+- organizing docs on the drive

 ### Tech lead - Cassus